FluVigilanciaBR/fludashboard/README.rst

 Running the app
 ===============

-To run the app just type in the terminal (in prototype directory):
+To run the app just type in the terminal (into fludashboard/fludashboard directory):

 .. code:: shell